Valid from 5 January 2018

 - The student is refused entry into Britain and/or asked to leave the country by British authorities.

-- The documents presented to attain a visa are found to be forged.
+- The documents presented to attain a visa are found to be forged or fraudulent.

 Fee reductions or extensions do not apply where a course includes a public holiday when the College is closed.